Delicatessen (1991 film): Reception

 The film was received well critically.
 Variety called it "a zany little film that's a startling and clever debut."
 Empire called it a "fair bet for cultdom, a lot more likeable than its subject matter suggests, and simply essential viewing for vegetarians".
 Inverse described the movie as having "striking visual aesthetic inspired by the monochrome photography of French-Hungarian photographer Brassaï, and the fantasy films of Terry Gilliam".

-Not all reviews were positive, however, with The New York Times saying "its last half-hour is devoted chiefly to letting the characters wreck the sets, and quite literally becomes a washout when the bathtub overflows."
+Not all reviews were positive, however, with Janet Maslin of The New York Times saying "its last half-hour is devoted chiefly to letting the characters wreck the sets, and quite literally becomes a washout when the bathtub overflows."
+Caryn James, also of The New York Times, was more positive; she wrote, "at times the film becomes too whimsical for its own good...Despite these minor flaws, as the film meanders from one set piece to another it makes good use of its directors' experience with short video forms".

 Although Delicatessen examines the resistance movement in German-occupied Europe, few film critics commented on this theme upon its initial release.

-Review aggregator Rotten Tomatoes gave it an approval rating of 89% from a total of 54 reviews with an average rating of 7.76/10.
+Review aggregator Rotten Tomatoes gave it an approval rating of 90% from a total of 58 reviews with an average rating of 7.8/10.
 The website's critical consensus reads, "Director Jean-Pierre Jeunet deftly combines horror, sci-fi, and humor in Delicatessen, a morbid comedy set in a visually ravishing futuristic dystopia."
-Metacritic gave it 66 out of 100 out of a total of 17 reviews, indicating "generally favorable reviews."
+Metacritic gave it 66 out of 100 out of a total of 17 reviews, indicating "generally favorable reviews".

 Accolades

-The film has won and been nominated for several important European awards.
-At the César Awards it won Best Editing, Best Debut, Best Production Design and Best Writing, at the European Film Awards it won Best Set Design, at Fantasporto the Audience Jury Award, at the Guild of German Art House Cinemas Best Foreign Film, at Sitges Best Actor, Best Director, Best Original Soundtrack and the Prize of Catalan Screenwriter's Critic and Writer's Association.
+The film won several prestigious European film awards.
+At the César Awards, it won for Best Editing, Best Debut, Best Production Design, and Best Original Screenplay or Adaptation.
+It won for Best Set Design at the European Film Awards; the Audience Jury Award at Fantasporto; Best Foreign Film at the Guild of German Art House Cinemas; and Best Director, Best Actor, Best Original Soundtrack, and the Prize of Catalan Screenwriter's Critic and Writer's Association at the Sitges Film Festival.
 At the Tokyo International Film Festival, it won the Gold Award.
 The film was nominated for the Grand Prix of the Belgian Syndicate of Cinema Critics.
-It also received nominations for those award ceremonies as well as for the BAFTAs.
+At the BAFTA Awards, it was nominated for Best Film Not in the English Language.